modejanu99-33/hotel-booking-analysis/README.md

 The results strongly support **H₁**.
 Previous cancellation history is highly associated with future reservation cancellations and may serve as a valuable predictor for identifying high-risk bookings.

-## H5: Non-refundable deposits reduce the probability of cancellation

-### Hypotheses

 ## H5: Deposit type is associated with reservation cancellation